 Spritz comes from either Yiddish or German meaning “spray.”
 Interestingly, the cookie press appears to have been invented, likely in Germany, in the 16th century.

 Tempered chocolate gives a special shine and snap, but you can also just dip these cookies in melted chocolate.
 Add some sprinkles or chopped peppermint candies, and you might not even notice the difference!

 You can freeze the dough or the baked cookies before dipping them in chocolate.
 But it’s best to avoid freezing the cookies after they’ve been dipped in chocolate because they are likely to develop a “bloom” that is result of the chocolate coming out of temper.

-Chocolate Peppermint Spritz Cookies Dipped in Chocolate
+Chocolate Peppermint Spritz Cookies

 - Stand mixer or hand mixer